dsus121/lab_characterGame/README.md

 Worked with Priyanka, Fouad, and Stephanie

 ## Implementation / Thoughts
 I still have performance anxiety when "driving", but my team was incredibly patient and helpful this afternoon.
-I need to master the syntax of tenary statements, and not freak out over
+I need to master the syntax of ternary statements, and not freak out over

 ## Objective: